 If you're interested in the Physician Assistant Master's Program at St. Scholastica and don't yet have a bachelor's degree, now's the time to get started.
 St. Scholastica offers a Pre-Physician Assistant program that will meet all prerequisites for our proposed Master's program.

-Sign up for our mailing list on the right to keep posted on the progress of our Physician Assistant Master's Program.
-We'll send updates as the curriculum development process moves forward, as we work toward accreditation, and as we establish prerequisites and other admissions requirements.
+Sign up for our mailing list on the right to receive updates on the progress of the Physician Assistant Master's Program.

 Please feel free to contact an admissions counselor at any time for the most current information.